Snowflake-Labs/semantic-model-generator/admin_apps/README.md

-# Admin apps
+# Admin App

-This folder contains a Streamlit app designed that is designed to help you iterate your semantic models for the Cortex Analyst feature.
+This folder contains a Streamlit app designed that is designed to help you create and iterate on your semantic models for the Cortex Analyst feature.

-The iteration app currently points to an existing semantic model on stage, allow you to chat against it, test the result and modify for verified queries.
+The app currently supports two types of flows:

 <table border="0">
    <tr>